AlexFrid/DataStoryDesign/_posts/2020-01-18-finished-is-better-than-perfect.md

 ---
 title: "Finished is better than perfect"
-summary: "I have a problem with procrastination, now its time for a change!"
+description: "I have a problem with procrastination, now its time for a change!"
 toc: false
+layout: post
 comments: false
 image: images/header_images/procrastination.jpg
-categories: [story]
+categories: [Story]
 ---

 I have a problem with procrastination.